face-hunters/face-hunter/website/README.rst

 Face-Hunter: Multi-Modal Entity Linking Website
 -----------------------------------------

-A website allowing to query a generated knowledge graph using the `Face-Hunter <https://github.com/face-hunters/face-hunter/>`__ project.
+A website that allows to query a generated knowledge graph from the `Face-Hunter <https://github.com/face-hunters/face-hunter/>`__ project.

-It allows to search for scenes of entities or writing own SPARQL-queries and is build on `Angular <https://angular.io/>`__.
+It allows to search for scenes of entities or to write own SPARQL-queries and is build on `Angular <https://angular.io/>`__.
 For usage follow the installation instructions on `Angular-Setup <https://angular.io/guide/setup-local/>`__.

 Table of Contents